humhub/humhub/protected/humhub/docs/guide/developer/testing.md

 - Set `HUMHUB_PATH` system variable

-The `HUMHUB_PATH` is used by your test environment to determine the humhub root path.
+The `HUMHUB_PATH` is used by your test environment in non core module tests to determine the HumHub root.
 This is only required for non core module tests and can also be set in your modules test configuration `/tests/config/test.php`:

 ```
 return [
     'humhub_root' => '/path/to/my/humhub/root',
 ];
 ```

 ## Test configuration

-The settings of your default configuration files in your `humhub_root/protected/humhub/tests/config` directory can be overwritten for each module within the corresponding `<module_root>/tests/config` files.
+The settings of your default configuration files in the `$HUMHUB_PATH/protected/humhub/tests/config` directory can be overwritten for each module within the corresponding `<module_root>/tests/config` files.

 The following configuration files can be used to overwrite the test configuration:

- - The initial test configuration `test.php` is used to set general test configurations as the path to your `humhub_root` or used fixtures.
+ - The initial test configuration `test.php` is used to set general test settings as the path to your `humhub_root` or used fixtures.
- - The configuration of `common.php` is used for all suites and can be overwritten by settings in a suite configuation.
+ - The configuration of `common.php` is used for all suites and can be overwritten by settings in a suite configuration.
- - Suite specific test configurations (e.g. functional.php) are used to configure humhub for suite tests.
+ - Suite specific test configurations (e.g. functional.php) are used to configure HumHub for a specific test suite.

 The configurations for a suite will be merged in the following order: